 Anatomy & Physiology

 Patients with coarctation of the aorta and no other associated cardiac anomalies are said to have an ‘isolated CoA’ (coarctation of the aorta).
 Like every heart disease, CoA is a spectrum that can range from mild to critical; a critical coarctation is purely defined as one that is dependent on the presence of a PDA for flow to the lower half of the body to be patent.
 The presence of a PDA permits a pathway for blood to pass ‘around’ the coarctation, which is really a involution of scar tissue at the aortic isthmus.
 In the presence of a VSD, blood flow into the aorta is disfavored (higher resistance of the aortic circulation with a ventricular level shunt –> more left to right flow in the ventricles), predisposing to more diffuse arch hypoplasia, or even an interrupted aortic arch (IAA).
-Alternative arch anatomies include a ‘bovine’ arch and aberrant right subclavian artery.
+Alternative arch anatomies include a ‘bovine’ arch and aberrant right subclavian artery (seen below).

 Spectrum of possible preoperative clinical courses